standardebooks/manual/9-metadata.rst

 Additional book metadata
 ************************

-#.	:html:`<meta property="se:url.encyclopedia.wikipedia">` contains the Wikipedia URL for the book.
-This element is not present if there is no Wikipedia entry for the book.
+#.	:html:`<meta property="se:url.encyclopedia.wikipedia">` contains the English Wikipedia URL for the book.
+This element is not present if there is no English Wikipedia entry for the book.

 #.	:html:`<meta property="se:url.vcs.github">` contains the SE GitHub URL for this ebook.
 This is calculated by taking the string :html:`https://github.com/standardebooks/` and appending the `SE identifier </manual/VERSION/9-metadata#9.2>`__, without :html:`https://standardebooks.org/ebooks/`, and with forward slashes replaced by underscores.